Pioneer-Centre-for-AI/p1-compute-documentation/docs/source/getstarted.rst

 have limited storage (50gb), and there is much more storage available on `/dtu/p1/`.

-We have X interactive nodes, which you can use for installing packages and try-runs of your experiments.
+We have 1 interactive nodes, which you can use for installing packages and try-runs of your experiments.
 Please do not run any heavy jobs on the login node, and use `batch jobs <https://www.hpc.dtu.dk/?page_id=1416>` for your experiments.